The

 Terror Cards (Necroscope, 2004) 50 card set of various scream queens and monsters from modern off-title horror flicks.
 They were sold in 12 pack boxes (cello packs) and included up to 3 different screen queen inserts (1 per 42 packs) and various autographs.
 Retail: $8

 Terror Monster Green & Purple (Rosan, 1963): These looks so primitive, you can't help but enjoy it in an immature sort of way.
 The quality stinks, any kid with a photo copy machine could do a better set today- but that only adds to the charm.
 132 cards (both series combined).
 The Retail: on both these sets has reached surprising highs.
 Expect to pay between $400-$600 per set in EX.
 Series 1 (green) is cards 1-64.
 Series 2 (purple) is cards 67-132.
 There are also two unnumbered bonus cards (usually considered #65 and #66, though no number is on them).
 These bonus cards often run between $100 to $200 each and have purple borders.
 The purple series 2 (#67-132) comes in TWO varieties: 1.)
 Regular b/w photos with a crude reverse graphic arched above a joke (usually called the "arch backs" variety) and 2.)
 A duotone variety (often using out of register photos) with a small skull and crossbones graphic in the top right and bottom left corner (with the joke in the middle).
 You can see both purple varieties here.
 (View green backs and regular purple backs.)
+See more of the set.

-Terror Tattoos (Topps Ireland, 1990s?): Produced overseas for European distribution, this collection of 25 different "terror tattoos" came along with 20 puzzle cards (to make two different puzzles).
+Terror Tattoos (Topps, Ireland, 1990s?): Produced overseas for European distribution, this collection of 25 different "terror tattoos" came along with 20 puzzle cards (to make two different puzzles).
 The backs of the cards give instructions on how to apply the tattoos and the fronts make up the large nine card poster (plus two cards with the complete puzzle image).
 Retail: Unknown.

 Texta Swap Cards (Texta, Australia, 1960 or 70s): A set of 36 color photos from the Ultra-man tv series, featuring mostly monsters and villians from the show.
 They measure 1 11/16" x 2.5" and have back text in English.
 They were issued with school supplies.
 Retail: $10-$40 (low supply, low demand, foreign issue)

-3-D Monster Cards (Yoplaint/ GoGurt 2005) Three Dimensional effects could be enjoyed with this set when you looked at them with the three-D glasses, which came with the GoGurt box (along with two cut-out cards).
+3-D Monster Cards (Yoplait/ GoGurt 2005) Three Dimensional effects could be enjoyed with this set when you looked at them with the three-D glasses, which came with the GoGurt box (along with two cut-out cards).
 They were typical monsters, but made "friendlier" as not to offend parents (and to avoid paying Universal any royalties!).
 Examples include #3 Howlin' Werewolf, #4 Phantom Pirate, #7 Count Dracula, #8 Witch Doctor, #15 Spooky Scarecrow, #16 Haunting Headless Horseman.
 There were 18 total in the set.
+(See back.)
 Retail: Unknown.

 Time Machine, The (?, 2001) 5 card movie promo set for the remake starring Guy Pierce.
 Several of the images are Morlocks.
 "Only 30,000 made."
-Retail: $1 each.
+Retail: $13 each.
+(See series profile.)

 Time Machine, The Art Of HG Wells Series 1 (Monsterwax, 2005) 27 card set (+ checklist) of color paintings faithfully recreates the famous HG Wells story.
 Only 166 numbered boxes made.
 Each checklist was individually numbered 1 to 1,000 and was distributed in the boxes.
 See set profile.